Vaiterius/Miniblog-App/README.md

 A social networking website where users can upload and share whatever is worth posting through blogs.

-Powered by Python's Flask framework and PostgreSQL.
-Deployed on the Heroku cloud platform.
+Powered by Python's [Flask](https://flask.palletsprojects.com/en/2.2.x/) framework and SQL.
+Deployed on the [Heroku](https://www.heroku.com/) cloud platform.

 ## Features